September 2010 Quetta bombing

 The September 2010 Quetta bombing occurred on 3 September 2010 in Quetta, Pakistan.
-At least 73 people were killed and 206 injured when a bomb exploded in a Quds Day procession which Shias were carrying out to express solidarity with Palestinians.
+More than 73 people were killed and 206 injured when a bomb exploded in a Quds Day procession which Shias were carrying out to express solidarity with Palestinians.

 Background

 Pakistan, which has a mostly Sunni population, has seen sectarian attacks against minorities including Shias, who account for about 25-35% of Pakistan's population, and are the followers of the Prophet's family.
 Two days prior to these attacks dozens of Shias were killed in a similar attack in Lahore.
-Sunni militant groups like Lashkar-e-Jhangvi and Sipah-e-Sahaba Pakistan which operate in Pakistan have for years targeted minorities including Shias.
+Sunni militant groups like Lashkar-e-Jhangvi and Sipah-e-Sahaba Pakistan which had operated in Pakistan have for years targeted minorities including Shias.

 On the day prior to this attack Pakistan's interior minister Rehman Malik had asked the Shia community not to hold large gatherings due to security concerns.

 Attack

 The procession was to mark the Quds Day event staged every year by the Shia community to oppose Israel's occupation of Jerusalem.
-The rally drew an estimated 2,500 participants, mostly Shiias.
+The rally drew an estimated 2,500 participants, mostly Shias.
 The size of the blast caused a stampede.
 The explosion occurred in the Meezan chowk area of the town.
 The bomb exploded around 3:05 pm local time.
 It was estimated that the suicide bomber used about 15 kilograms of explosives.